 Passive RFID windshield tags are a type of RFID tag that does not require a battery to operate.
 These tags are typically used in applications that require proximity communication between the tag and the reader.

-However, passive RFID windshield tags are limited in range, which may make them less suitable for applications that require long-range communication.
+However, passive RFID windshield stickers are limited in range, which may make them less suitable for applications that require long-range communication.
 They also require a reader with a strong electromagnetic field to power the tag, which may limit their use in certain environments.

 How to Place Passive RFID Tag on Windshield

 Placing a passive RFID tag on a windshield is a straightforward process.
 Here are the steps:

 - Clean the windshield with a glass cleaner to remove any dirt or grime.

 - Peel the backing off the RFID tag to expose the adhesive.